 Say “rewind,” “fast forward,” or “pause,” or raise a Script Change card.

 What happens when I call for a Script Change?

 You can ask the current actor to either rewind or fast forward.
 If you just want to skip over unpleasant content - maybe you want the sex scene to fade to black, or you want to skip the gory details of someone being disemboweled, you ask for a fast forward.
 However, if something has already been said or done that you take issue with, ask for them to rewind to a specific point, and they can start again.

 You may also call for a pause.
 Pauses are used when things are too intense, but you still want to continue playing the scene.
 With a pause, there is no discussion, just a break in the action while we all catch our breath, and then play resumes with no changes or omissions.

 No. If it’s unclear, state what you want to avoid, but you don’t need to offer any explanations.

 How do I know people will take it seriously?

-Every player at the table and the Director should read about Script Changes and agree to the terms before playing.
-If someone won’t follow the rules, just explain that they’re violating the contract, and feel free to step away from the table or ask the Director to handle it.
+Every player at the table and the GMshould read about Script Changes and agree to the terms before playing.
+If someone won’t follow the rules, just explain that they’re violating the contract, and feel free to step away from the table or ask the GM to handle it.

-If the Director is the problem, speak to the other players for support.
-A show just isn’t a show without a full cast, and the Director is just as responsible for the content of the game as the actors.
+If the GM is the problem, speak to the other players for support.
+A show just isn’t a show without a full cast, and the GM is just as responsible for the content of the game as the players.

-Never feel pressured to do something that you feel violates the contract, and know that the rules here support your right to feel safe and comfortable when playing Tabletop Blockbuster.
+Never feel pressured to do something that you feel violates the contract, and know that the rules here support your right to feel safe and comfortable when playing your game.